TetraWeb/docker/README.md

 This repository contains a set of utilities for running PHP tests via [Gitlab CI](https://about.gitlab.com/gitlab-ci/).

-You need to install Gitlab and Gitlab CI separately.
+You need to install Gitlab and Gitlab CI is a part of it.
 After you are done with that, these tools provide you with:

 1. Ability to deploy a runner on separate VM or on already running server inside a Docker container.
 It is not recommended to install runner right on the production system.
 Better do it inside the Docker container